altunixon/wips/lns/altina_ln/ASP-126-Side_Story_part_2.md

 He wasn’t skilled enough to avoid arrows.<br/>
 He was shot in the stomach.<br/>
 "It doesn’t hurt!
 Compared to the black knight’s beating, this is nothing!"<br/>
-「Gyahhh!!」
+「Gyahhh!!」<br/>
 The pike of the young soldier pierced the Estaburg soldier.<br/>
 "Alright!
 Next!"<br/>
-「Die Gaian pig!」
+「Die Gaian pig!」<br/>
 "I’m not afraid of small fries like you!
 Compared to the scary black knight, this is nothing!"<br/>
 Their excitement dulled their pain, and they exerted arm power that might hurt their muscles.
 The pikes pierce the enemy’s heart with a speed of a skilled wielder.<br/>
 "Again!"<br/>
 A sword suddenly swung out from the midst of the Estaburg archers.<br/>
 The right arm of the young imperial soldier was lopped off.<br/>
-「Damn fools.」
+「Damn fools.」<br/>
 "Ughhh!?"<br/>
 This man was wearing white armour unlike the others.
 He had a sword in hand, a larger stature than the soldiers around him, and moved much faster.<br/>
-「Revenge for my sister!」
+「Revenge for my sister!」<br/>
 "Huh!?"<br/>
-The sword slashing at the young soldier——
+The sword slashing at the young soldier——<br/>
 Was deflected by a black lance.<br/>
 A man in black armour stepped forth.<br/>
 "Hmmp… I thought you guys can only spam arrows, aren’t you an interesting one."<br/>
-The young soldier who was on the verge of keeling over mumbled:
+The young soldier who was on the verge of keeling over mumbled:<br/>
 "… Black… Black knight."<br/>
 His vision was gradually engulfed by darkness.<br/>
 Jerome said without turning back.<br/>